Food Contact Materials

 NSF/ANSI-14, Plastics Piping System Components and Related Materials This standard applies to thermoplastic and thermoset plastic piping system.
 It primarily addresses physical properties of plastic components in piping and plumbing systems.
 Plastics piping system components and related materials complying with this standard are tested and approved by NSF for use in plumbing.

 This standard covers point-of-use (POU) and point-of-entry (POE) systems designed to reduce specific non-health-related contaminants (chlorine, taste, odor, and particulates) that may be present in drinking water.
 While this standard typically applies to residential systems, the testing used makes it relevant for process filtration also.
-Components and related materials complying with standard are tested and approved by NSF for use in POU and POE systems.
+Components and related materials complying with this standard are tested and approved by NSF for use in POU and POE systems.

 NSF/ANSI-51, Food Equipment Materials